Claim against breast surgeon Ian Paterson

 Former breast surgeon Ian Paterson put many patients’ lives at risk through unnecessary operations and unapproved techniques.
 If you were one of his patients, you may be able to claim compensation.

 Paterson was suspended in 2011 and jailed in 2017, having been found guilty of 17 counts of wounding with intent and three counts of unlawful wounding.
-However, lots of former patients are only now finding out from private medical providers and NHS Trusts that they may have undergone unnecessary surgical procedures at his hands.
+In the years following, close to 5,500 of his patients were contacted by health officials to review their care.

 Ready to talk?